-Globally, our program services reach approximately 4.3 billion cumulative television subscribers in 183 countries and 43 languages, via 300 locally programmed and operated television channels, including Nickelodeon ®, Nick Jr. ®, MTV ®, BET ®, Comedy Central ®, SPIKE ® (which will be rebranded as Paramount NetworkTM in the United States ("U.S.") in January 2018), VH1 ®, TV Land ®, CMT ®, Logo ® and our program services created specifically for international audiences, such as British public service broadcaster ("PSB") Channel 5 ® (in the United Kingdom ("UK")), Telefe ® (in Argentina), Colors ® (in India) and Paramount ChannelTM (in a variety of territories).
-In fiscal year 2017, our Media Networks segment launched 16 new channels, including in East Asia, Russia and various parts of Europe.
-Cumulative television subscribers aggregate total subscribers to each Viacom owned and operated, joint venture and licensee channel.
+Globally, our Media Networks segment reaches approximately 4.4 billion cumulative television subscribers in more than 180 countries and 46 languages, via 314 locally programmed and operated television channels, including our multimedia brands Nickelodeon®, MTV®, BET®, Comedy Central®, Paramount Network®, Nick Jr.®, VH1®, TV Land®, CMT® and Logo®.
+Outside of the United States (the "U.S."), Viacom International Media Networks ("VIMN") operates the international extensions of our multimedia brands and our program services created specifically for international audiences, such as British public service broadcaster ("PSB") Channel 5® and Milkshake!TM in the United Kingdom ("UK"), Telefe® in Argentina, Colors® in India and Paramount ChannelTM.
+In fiscal year 2018, our Media Networks segment launched 9 new channels, including in the UK, Japan, Italy and Portugal.
+"Cumulative television subscribers" is an aggregation of the total subscribers to (or viewers of, in the case of our free-to-air channels) each Viacom owned-and-operated, joint venture and licensee channel.